 Are you and your toddler just about ready to say goodbye to nappies for good?
-If you are, then it?s time to learn more on the subject of toilet training.
+Then it’s time to enrol in the Pull-Ups School of Toilet Training.

 Let your child set the pace

 Trust your child, let your child set the pace.
 Don’t try to force them to learn too fast.
 Support them with the encouragement and positive feedback they need.
 Look out for the Signs of Readiness.

 Say “You’ll do better next time” or “Don’t worry about the accident, we’ll get it right soon”.
 Keep building confidence.
 Encourage those ‘Big Kid’ feelings.